 I'm very interested on this feature, I don't imagine an organization without subgroups, for example you want to contact the group programmers or just the programmers_ruby (you have a lot of different language programmers that are not concerned in ruby topics, they should be not annoyed with notifications / assignments

 I have made a look to the Simle-SA project and created a diff for their subgroups plugin (or more like a patch), I have posted it here if anybody wants to make a look, unfortunately my ruby knowledges are really poor so I can't help much, if anybody makes it working or create a plugin for this, please notify us! at least me are very interested on such feature

 $ git diff master...subgroups

-#16 Updated by Jeremy Bailey over 4 years ago
+#16 Updated by Jeremy Bailey almost 5 years ago

 This would be very useful for organizing our users.
 Being able to have nested groups would simplify our management quite a bit.
 We'd like to assign certain issues to an entire department, and other issues we'd like to assign to functional groups like coders or translators.
 Redmine's projects are built around sub-projects and (optional) inheritance of permissions, it makes aesthetic sense to have a parallel hierarchical structure for groups.